 In the case where a host domain uses Kerberos for authentication and LDAP for authorization, Fusion can be configured to do the same, by configuring a realm of type "LDAP" and then specifying Kerberos as the authentication mechanism.

 Fusion stores a local user record in ZooKeeper and a mapping to the Kerberos principal.

 You can use an LDAP as an authentication provider for Fusion.
 If the LDAP contains groups that make sense regarding partitioning Fusion functionality for Fusion users (that is, giving Fusion users different UI and API permissions based on the LDAP-group memberships of LDAP users), then you can configure an LDAP security realm to search for LDAP groups and to map the LDAP groups to Fusion roles.

 Fusion stores a local user record in ZooKeeper, and authentication is performed by the LDAP server.
 User accounts can be managed by Fusion, or created automatically, in which case the Fusion user ID maps directly to the LDAP Distinguished Name (DN).
 Fusion permissions can be assigned automatically based on LDAP group membership.

 Fusion stores a local user record in ZooKeeper and the URL and information about the SAML Identity Provider.
 The SAML 2.0 protocol is used to provide web browser single sign-on.

 Only Fusion users with admin privileges can manage security realms.
 There are two ways to manage security realms:

-Navigate to Applications > Access Control > Security Realms.
+Navigate to Devops > Access Control > Security Realms.

 http://localhost:8764/api/realm-configs/ endpoint to manage security realms.
 See the